hussaino03/SmartList/README.md

 ### Technologies Used

-We built it using ```HTML, CSS, and JavaScript``` (Mainly JS was used to build the points algorithms)
+JavaScript was used for point algorithm, and HTML/CSS for the UI

 ➼ We first made the input elements and functionality

 ➼ Made the list functional with the ability to add items

-➼ Added functional buttons to the lists
+➼ Added functional buttons to the lists using CSS

 ➼ Stored completed/uncompleted tasks